Logo

 The collaboration with his partner Adjani fortified their mission, while the TeacherTech Computers 4 Kidz Project remains a community-driven initiative, operating on limited resources.

-The Core Vision: Bridging Gaps and Creating Opportunities
+The Core Vision: Bridging Gaps And Creating Opportunities

 The core vision behind TeacherTech is both profound and practical.
 According to David, the goal is to “reduce the gap in employment opportunities for young Khmer adults" by offering digital literacy training, IT repair skills, and fostering a culture of computer ownership within households.
 This vision translates into real-world skills that greatly enhance the employment potential of these young individuals.

-Making a Tangible Impact
+Making A Tangible Impact

 TeacherTech has managed to touch the lives of many children.
 Their English classes have accommodated as many as 50 students, and their hands-on course on assembling desktop PCs is expanding to include 30 students per session.
 Importantly, the program is structured to be financially inclusive, requiring no monetary contribution from the students or their families.